shahart/ping-me/README.md

 - open it to a linked WhatsApp web instance https://web.whatsapp.com/

-- target recipient (TODO? input from UI) must be pinned at WhatsApp
+- non default recipient should be pinned at WhatsApp, otherwise it won't be found during run-time

 - mvn spring-boot:run -Dspring-boot.run.arguments=--recipient.target=Elvis